Florida Birth Injury Attorneys

 Hypoxic Ischemic Encephalopathy (HIE) occurs when an infant’s brain doesn’t get sufficient oxygen and blood, and the brain is damaged.
 Effects of this damage may include developmental delays, epilepsy, cognitive issues, and motor skill development delays.
 In some cases, the condition that led to the oxygen deprivation could not have been foreseen.
 In other cases, however, a doctor could be negligent for not having diagnosed the condition and intervened to prevent complications and damage.

 If the fetus is in an irregular position that prevents its being able to pass naturally through the vaginal canal, a medical professional may use forceps or a vacuum to gently pull the infant through the canal by its head.
 Since a newborn’s skull bones are not fully fused together, the head is extremely delicate and fragile, and severe injury, such as skull fractures, facial nerve damage, and brain damage can occur if the medical professional is negligent.

-If your child suffers from a birth injury due to medical negligence or malpractice, the Orlando birth injury lawyers at Paul Knopf Bigger can help you obtain the justice you want and the financial compensation you need.
-Our experienced legal team will put our resources, knowledge, and skills to work for you to achieve the results you want and hold the negligent parties accountable for their actions.
+If your child suffers from a birth injury due to medical negligence or malpractice, the birth injury attorneys of Paul Knopf Bigger can help you obtain the justice you want and the financial compensation you need.
+A Florida medical malpractice claim can hold a negligent doctor and/or labor and delivery team members accountable for their actions.

-We are committed to providing the highest quality legal services, giving you excellent personal attention, and passionately pursuing justice.
+We are committed to providing the highest quality legal services and passionately pursuing justice.
 Please contact us at 855-292-2111 (24 hours a day/7 days a week) for a free legal review or your birth injury medical malpractice case.